What’s the programme about?

 - Lead a practical quality improvement project in your workplace

-- Attend a KSS Leadership Collaborative masterclass that will be offered during the lifetime of the programme
+- Attend a KSS Leadership Academy masterclass that will be offered during the lifetime of the programme

 - You have the support of your line manager